Despite the compelling evidence supporting the inclusion of strength training in a runner’s programme, there are still

 Regular visitors to this site with know that I’m quite a stickler for technique when it comes to running.
 The same has to be said for the exercises intended to support your running too!

 When it comes to strength training for distance runners, getting the exercises done is one a big part of the battle, but take the time to learn and execute great technique throughout each exercise.
-Take a single leg squat for example; as I describe in this article, there are subtle tweaks that can make the exercise more quad biased, and other tweaks that make it more glute biased.
+Take a single leg squat for example; as I describe in the video below, there are subtle tweaks that can make the exercise more quad biased, and other tweaks that make it more glute biased.

 Whatever the exercise, it’s important to understand what you’re trying to achieve – what that should feel like – and which cues to focus on to do so.
 You’re time and effort is precious, let’s get the most out of each exercise!